 Currently, LSH has one intern position available on the PSP and two on the SSP.
 Interns also spend four hours each week in didactic training, case presentations, and group supervision.
-Prior to COVID-19, each intern worked four days a week on their assigned program and spent one day a week on the other program, completing a secondary rotation.
-This rotation was suspended for the 2021-2022 internship class due to the Covid-19 pandemic, out of caution.
-We are unsure at this time if the rotation will be available to the 2023-2024 internship class.
+Interns spend four days a week on their primary rotation.
+One day a week is spent on the secondary program.